MrKunalSharma/movie_recommendation_project/README.md

 - Streamlit for rapid app development
 - scikit‑learn for vectorization and similarity

-## License
-This project is licensed under the MIT License.
-See `LICENSE` if present, or include one in your fork.

 ---

 Questions or suggestions?
 Open an issue or reach out via GitHub.